 - Cold ironing technologies are also being implemented in several Asian ports.
 China has included cold ironing in its 12th five-year plan and links it to the existing domestic emission control areas.

 Despite its potential contribution to promoting green shipping, the cold ironing solution faces some major challenges:

 - There are challenges related to the investment cost (terminal and ship), the division of these costs between different stakeholders (shipping line, terminal operator, and port authority), and the break-even cost compared to bunker fuel.

 - There are still some issues with the standardization of on-shore power systems in terms of on-board and terminal equipment and voltages.

-- Shipping lines are not always eager to invest in the retrofitting of ships as long as cold ironing possibilities are limited to only a few ports of call (‘chicken and egg’ problem).
-Even certain ships are not compatible and suitable for the process of on-shore power.
+- Shipping lines are not always eager to invest in the retrofitting of ships as long as cold ironing possibilities are limited to only a few ports of call (a ‘chicken and egg’ problem).
+Certain ships are not even compatible and suitable for the process of on-shore power.
 Most new-build ships are pre-equipped.

 - Environmental advantages of cold ironing depend on how clean the shore-based electricity production process is.
 If shifting the power production from ship to shore increases the load on fossil-fuel power plants and increases the air emissions, then the overall impact on emissions might be marginal.